Kentucky Solar Panel Cost & Incentives

 How Much Do Solar Panels Cost in Kentucky?

-Kentucky receives 4.2–4.8 peak sun hours per day — moderate solar resource that's comparable to neighboring Ohio and Tennessee.
-The slightly hilly terrain in eastern Kentucky means roof orientation and shading matter more than in flatter states.
+Kentucky averages 4.2 to 4.8 peak sun hours per day, comparable to Ohio and Tennessee.
+The hilly terrain in eastern Kentucky means roof orientation and shading matter more here than in the flatter parts of the state.

-Kentucky's PSC (Public Service Commission) oversees utility rates and solar policies.
-Recent proceedings have focused on the future of net metering and appropriate rate structures for distributed generation customers.
+Kentucky's Public Service Commission oversees utility rates and solar policies.
+Recent PSC proceedings have focused on what the right rate structure looks like for distributed generation customers, and the answer hasn't always favored solar.

 Is Solar Worth It in Kentucky?
 Installation Cost & Savings

-Solar is increasingly viable in Kentucky, especially for homeowners with moderate-to-high electricity consumption.
+Solar is increasingly workable in Kentucky, especially for homeowners with moderate to high electricity consumption.

-For Kentucky homeowners who also have high gasoline costs, pairing home solar with an EV can provide significant combined savings — see our EV section below.
+For homeowners who also drive high mileage and have higher gasoline costs, pairing home solar with an EV produces meaningful combined savings.
+See the EV section below.

 Net Metering in Kentucky

-Kentucky offers net metering through its major investor-owned utilities, but the program has faced regulatory challenges.
+Kentucky offers net metering through its major investor-owned utilities, but the program has been a regular topic at the PSC.

-KU / LG&E (PPL Corporation): • Net metering available for residential systems up to 30 kW • Credits applied at the retail rate (currently) • The PSC approved a net metering tariff that includes a "netting" period — monthly excess credits roll forward • KU/LG&E have filed proceedings with the PSC to potentially modify net metering credit rates — homeowners should lock in current terms
+KU and LG&E (PPL Corporation) offer net metering for residential systems up to 30 kW with credits applied at the retail rate.
+The PSC approved a tariff that includes a netting period, with monthly excess credits rolling forward.
+Both utilities have filed proceedings with the PSC to potentially modify net metering credit rates, so confirming current terms before installing matters more here than in states with stable policy.

-Important: Kentucky's PSC has been reviewing net metering policies.
+Worth knowing: the PSC has been reviewing net metering policies on an ongoing basis.
 Future changes could reduce the credit rate or add fixed charges for solar customers.
-This is a factor to consider in your payback calculation.
+Factor that risk into your payback calculation rather than assuming today's terms will hold for 25 years.

 Solar Tax Exemptions in Kentucky